gadam/fintech_assessment_01/README.md

 ## Results

-The three rounds of stage funding followed by an acquisition by Stewart in the seven years since the company's inception point to a successful vision and value proposition by its founders.
-The company's claim to have processed $100B USD in loans for 10 of the top 40 lenders in the country (CloudVIrga, n.d.) indicates that its marketshare is growing.
+The three rounds of stage funding followed by the acquisition by Stewart in the seven years since the company's inception point to a successful vision and value proposition by its founders.
+The company claims to have processed 100B USD in loans for 10 of the top 40 lenders in the country (CloudVIrga, n.d.).
+Given that it was only writing 7B USD in 2016 (Schulzke, 2016) this is a 55% compound annual grwoth rate indicating that its marketshare is growing and therefore is creating value for its shareholders.

 According to Zoominfo (n.d.), CloudVirga's nearest competitor in terms of revenue and employee headcount is Mortgage Cadence however no information could be found regarding where it ranked amongst all the players in that segment.

 ## Recommendations

 CloudVirga may well consider uplifting its platform with automated underwriting thus reserving the step that produces underwriter-ready files only for exceptions.
 Removing any manual underwriting step still included in the process would further compress the turnaround time for a loan application and in doing so, further meet the rising expectations of today's digital-centric consumer.
-To make the automated underwriting capability even more valuable would include incorporating machine learning capability paired with appropriate learning algorithm and data sets to increase the decisioning outcome accuracy and decrease cycle times (Insider Intelligence, 2022).
+To make the automated underwriting capability even more valuable would include incorporating machine learning capability paired with one, or more, appropriate learning algorithms and data sets to increase the decisioning outcome accuracy and decrease cycle times (Insider Intelligence, 2022).

 A further gain in the automation journey would be to add natual language processing (NLP) within the application and underwriting sub-processes (Balasubramanian, et al, 2021).
 NLP would add the ability to more accurately identify potentially problematic applications that would require manual intervention and allow the remaining applications to be processed automatically therefore allowing originators and undewriters to be more productive.
 This would be further enhanced with NLP deployed to interrogate the underwriting email inboxes where much of the underwriter's time is spent managing unstructured information sent by intermediaries, third-parties and customers (Insurance Times, 2021)